-Expenditures for travel items of Rwanda increased from 10 million US dollars in 1995 to 96 million US dollars in 2015 growing at an average annual rate of 13.53 %.The description is composed by Yodatai, our digital data assistant.
+In 2016, expenditures for travel items for Canada was 29,067 million us dollars.
+Expenditures for travel items of Canada increased from 11,480 million US dollars in 1997 to 29,067 million US dollars in 2016 growing at an average annual rate of 5.52 %.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 International tourism expenditures are expenditures of international outbound visitors in other countries.
 The goods and services are purchased by, or on behalf of, the traveler or provided, without a quid pro quo, for the traveler to use or give away.
 These may include expenditures by residents traveling abroad as same-day visitors, except in cases where these are so important as to justify a separate classification.
 Excluded is the international carriage of travelers, which is covered in passenger travel items.
 Data are in current U.S. dollars.